tron-latam/solidity-random-commit-reveal/README.md

 # solidity-random-commit-reveal

-> An example of a commit reveal scheme for pseudorandom numbers
+> An example of a commit reveal scheme for pseudorandom number generation

+## Introduction

+This is a project that intends to show a simple way to generate trustless pseudorandom numbers in Solidity.
+This is heavily inspired by this: https://github.com/fravoll/solidity-patterns/blob/master/docs/randomness.md and such pattern was followed on this implementation.

 ## Getting Started